srinutyson/Youtube-Clone/README.md

 # YouTube Clone

-A responsive YouTube homepage clone built using HTML and CSS.
+A YouTube homepage clone built using HTML and CSS.
+This project recreates the basic layout and design of YouTube, including the navigation bar, sidebar, and video grid section.

 ## How to Run
 1. Download the ZIP file